Written By George Williams

 “Enjoying the sunbeam, her grace and poise so elegant and glamorous.
 I could almost feel the warmth of the sun coming off her coat as she melted into the rock day bed.” ~ Kal Barteski

-People from around the globe will be celebrating International Polar Bear Day today by reducing their impact on the environment, while also creating awareness about the impact of global warming, especially where it concerns polar bears.
+People from around the globe celebrate International Polar Bear Day each year by reducing their impact on the environment, while also creating awareness about the impact of the warming climate, especially where it concerns polar bears.

 International Polar Bear Day is organized by Polar Bears International.
 It’s a day when people are asked to reduce their carbon output by doing things such as turning their thermostats down, driving less, using more energy-efficient devices, and simply being kinder to the environment through reducing, reusing and recycling, which is something we’ve been practicing at our Arctic eco-lodges for over 30 years.

 There’s no question global warming has had a dramatic influence on the reduction of the Arctic sea ice.
 A simple search for “arctic ice melting” on YouTube will provide you with numerous satellite images taken over a period of years that clearly show there is substantially less ice in the Arctic now than there was 30 years ago, and it is breaking up much earlier than it did in the past.

 This means more open water for steadily longer periods and less time on the ice for the polar bears that depend on the ice to hunt seals, the main component of their diet.
 Polar bears come ashore when the ice melts, and they do not eat a lot during their time on land.
 If they come across a beluga whale or caribou carcass, they will indulge themselves, but they do not typically expend much energy pursuing live prey during the summer.